CS949/Online-Electricity-Billing-System/README.md

 # Online-Electricity-Billing-System
-Our project “Online Electricity Billing System” aims to develop a system that is meant to partially computerize the work performed in the Electricity Board like generating monthly electricity bill, record of consuming unit of energy, store record of the customer and previous unpaid record.
+Our project “Online Electricity Billing System” aims to develop a system meant to partially computerize the work performed by the Electricity Board like generating monthly electricity bills, recording consuming units of energy, store records of the customer and previous unpaid records.

 https://electricitybills.hstn.me/